 But in 1943, this plan backfired when an American ship storing a secret cargo of mustard gas was attacked by German planes.
 The attack caused the cargo to spill, exposing the sailors on the ship to the poisonous gas.
 Again examining the soldier’s bodies to understand the effects of mustard gas, doctors noticed a similar result as they did during World War I: the gas affected the soldiers’ immune systems.
 Combined with laboratory research on mustard gas, doctors and researchers realized that mustard gas depleted the sailors’ bone marrow and lymph nodes, the areas where white blood cells are made.

-When this information make it back to United States, it gave the cancer research community here, the one that had spent the last 20 years trying to find new cancer treatments, a fresh idea.
+When this information made it back to United States, it gave the cancer research community here — the one that had spent the last 20 years trying to find new cancer treatments — a fresh idea.

 A New Approach to Cancer Therapy

-Alfred Gilman and Louis Goodman at Yale received funding from the U.S. Office of Scientific Research and Development (OSRD) to begin studying whether a derivative of mustard gas, called nitrogen mustard, would be effective in treating the cancer.
-In their pre-clincal research, the gas worked!
+Based on this hypothesis, Alfred Gilman and Louis Goodman at Yale received funding from the U.S. Office of Scientific Research and Development (OSRD) to begin studying whether a derivative of mustard gas, called nitrogen mustard, would be effective in treating the cancer.
+In their pre-clinical research, the gas worked!
 Lymphoma tumors shrank when they were exposed to mustard gas.

 Riding high on their success, Gilman and Goodman presented their data to a colleague of theirs, thoracic surgeon Gustaf Lindskog, who was looking for new treatments for his patients with non-Hodgkin’s lymphoma.
-They started with one patient: We only know him by his initials: “JD.”
+They started with one patient, who we only know him by his initials: “JD.”
 Patient JD was a 47-year-old factory worker who writhed in pain from his cancer, which was not responding to radiation therapy.
-With JD’s consent, they administered ten daily doses of the unproven treatment, and paired with blood transfusions, JD showed signs of improvement after only a few weeks.
+With JD’s consent, the team administered ten daily doses of the unproven treatment.
+Paired with blood transfusions, JD showed signs of improvement after only a few weeks.
 By 1943, Lindskog tried using nitrogen mustard to treat several patients with non-Hodgkin’s lymphoma and he saw similar results: the nitrogen mustard led to a marked improvement in the patients’ conditions.